The third year closes

 I wish you could have met her… because the fact that you can’t means I am stepping even further into the rest of my future as the sibling left behind.
 You’re in my life and she isn’t.
 It’s a bittersweet tradeoff to welcome new people into my life knowing that the list is an involuntary revolving door.
 There’s not just gain, there’s loss.

-I wish you could have met her… because now it’s up to your conjecture, based on imperfect information, you understanding of me and the shape I’ve had to become healing over the gaping emptiness her death left inside me.
+I wish you could have met her… because now it’s up to your conjecture, based on imperfect information, your understanding of me and the shape I’ve had to become healing over the gaping emptiness her death left inside me.
 I think it would be easier to understand me as I am now if you knew her as she was.